DanielPopoola/mini-vLLM/README.md

 ### Challenges Overcome

-[YOUR WORDS: What was hard?
-How did you solve it?]

 **Challenge 1: Understanding KV cache structure**

 Understanding the KV cache layout and how it was nested.
 Solved it by tracing through each layer to figure out how to access & manipulate the cache.